What Happens If You Don't Have a Fire Risk Assessment for Your HMO?

 2. Prohibition notice

 Where a property presents a serious risk to occupants, the enforcing authority can issue a prohibition notice.
 This prevents you from using or letting the property — immediately.
 The income stops.
 The tenants may need to be rehoused.
-And the notice stays in place until you can demonstrate compliance.
+The notice stays in place until you can demonstrate compliance.

-Prohibition is not a last resort reserved for egregious cases.
-It is used wherever inspectors judge the risk to be serious enough to warrant it.
+Important: prohibition is not a last resort reserved for the worst cases.
+It's used wherever inspectors judge the risk to be serious enough to warrant it.
 A property with no fire detection, inadequate means of escape, or missing fire doors qualifies.
+Plenty of landlords have been caught out thinking they were nowhere near that threshold.

 3. HMO licence refused or revoked

-A local authority cannot grant an HMO licence unless it is satisfied that adequate fire precautions are in place.
+A local authority cannot grant an HMO licence unless it's satisfied that adequate fire precautions are in place.
 No compliant fire risk assessment means no licence — and without a licence, you cannot legally let a mandatory or additional licensing HMO.

 If you already hold a licence, it can be revoked if you fail to produce fire safety documentation when requested.
 The practical result is the same: the property generates no income until compliance is demonstrated.
 For a breakdown of what individual councils require as part of the licence process, see our guide to HMO licence fire risk assessment requirements by council.